Sara-Louise Ackrill | Therapist and Coach

 -

 With the client's permission, Sara-Louise can share an overview of topics covered and strategies discussed.
 She may also facilitate communication sessions to explain the client’s needs, with or without the client present.
-She may offer a separate confidential space for supporters but does not share specific session content without consent.
+Sara-Louise may offer a separate confidential space for supporters but does not share specific session content without consent

 -